ewrap Documentation¶

 Welcome to the documentation for ewrap

-, a sophisticated error handling package for Go applications that provides comprehensive error management capabilities with a focus on performance and developer experience.
+, a sophisticated, modern error handling library for Go applications that provides comprehensive error management with advanced features, observability hooks, and seamless integration with Go 1.25+ features.

 Overview¶

 ewrap is designed to make error handling in Go applications more robust, informative, and maintainable.
-It provides a rich set of features while maintaining excellent performance characteristics through careful optimization and efficient memory management.
+It provides a rich set of features while maintaining excellent performance characteristics through careful optimization, efficient memory management, and modern Go language features.

 Key Features¶

-- Error Wrapping: Maintain error chains while preserving context
+- Smart Error Wrapping: Maintains error chains with unified context handling and metadata preservation

-- Circuit Breaker Pattern: Protect your systems from cascading failures
+compatibility - Circuit Breaker Pattern: Protect systems from cascading failures with state transition monitoring

 Quick Example¶